-An interesting part of the essay is when describes the education.
+An interesting part of the essay is when Orwell describes education.
 Rather than being taught in-depth about subjects, the focus is on teaching pupils only what they need to pass the entrance exams for prestigious schools such as Eton and Harrow.

 Oddly, this ties in with the experience of many at school today.
 I remember our teaching revolving around what would appear in the exams, rather than delving in-depth into topics and thinking about them critically.

 Another interesting aspect of the essay that is explored is snobbery.
 I don’t know if this is common in other countries, but it is in England.

 Orwell’s details how new arrivals to the school were quizzed by other pupils on their status.
 Questions such as how many butlers do you have, where do you go on holiday, and what car do your parent’s drive were common.